confluentinc/cp-demo/docs/index.rst

    .. figure:: images/topic_settings.png
       :alt: image

 #.
-Return to "All Topics", click on ``wikipedia.parsed.count-by-channel`` to view the output topic from the |kstreams| application.
+Return to "All Topics", click on ``wikipedia.parsed.count-by-domain`` to view the output topic from the |kstreams| application.

    .. figure:: images/count-topic-view.png
       :alt: image